nadproject/nad/SELF_HOSTING.md

 Optionally, if you would like to send email digests, populate `SmtpHost`,  `SmtpUsername`, and `SmtpPassword`.

 2. Reload the change by running `sudo systemctl daemon-reload`.
-3. Enable the Daemon  by running `sudo systemctl enable dnote`.`
+3. Enable the Daemon  by running `sudo systemctl enable nad`.`
-4. Start the Daemon by running `sudo systemctl start dnote`
+4. Start the Daemon by running `sudo systemctl start nad`

 ### Enable Pro version

 After signing up with an account, enable the pro version to access all features.

-Log into the `dnote` Postgres database and execute the following query:
+Log into the `nad` Postgres database and execute the following query:

 ```sql
 UPDATE users SET cloud = true FROM accounts WHERE accounts.user_id = users.id AND accounts.email = '$yourEmail';